kenpyfin/Reading_Pal/architecture_and_plan.md

 *   **File Management for Book Operations:** Renaming a book involves renaming its markdown file.
 Deleting a book involves deleting its markdown file.
 Deleting associated image files is challenging because their individual names are not explicitly tracked by the backend (as they are not part of the PDF service callback) and are typically stored in a shared directory.
 Robust deletion of images would require changes to how image metadata is passed or how images are stored (e.g., in book-specific subdirectories).
 *   **Dual LLM Usage:** Be mindful of the two distinct uses of LLMs: one within the PDF Service for internal reformatting, and one orchestrated by the Backend for user-facing reading assistance.
 They may use different providers/models.
 The Markdown reformatting LLM configuration is now flexible (Anthropic or Ollama).
 *   **PDF Service Communication:** The Backend calls the PDF Service's `/process-pdf` endpoint (sending file data via multipart form data) and receives an immediate `job_id`.
 The PDF Service later sends an asynchronous callback to the `BACKEND_CALLBACK_URL`.
-*   **Synchronization:** Implementing smooth and accurate synchronized scrolling between potentially different content types (Markdown vs. editable notes) is crucial.
-The implementation now includes saving **scroll_percentage** with notes and clicking notes to jump to location.
+*   **Synchronization and Session Persistence:** Implementing smooth and accurate synchronized scrolling between potentially different content types (Markdown vs. editable notes) is crucial.
+The implementation now includes saving **scroll_percentage** with notes and clicking notes to jump to location. **To persist the user's reading location, the frontend saves the current page number and scroll position to the browser's `localStorage`, restoring it when the book view is reloaded.**
 *   **Scalability:** Consider potential bottlenecks, especially in PDF processing and LLM interactions.
 The separate PDF service helps distribute load.
 Reading markdown files from disk on demand might introduce I/O bottlenecks if not handled efficiently, especially for large files or high concurrency.
 *   **Error Handling:** Robust error handling is needed for file uploads, PDF processing failures, LLM API errors, database issues, and **file system access errors (e.g., when reading, renaming, or deleting files).**